Antique Majolica Pottery

-Majolica was made by molding the earthenware into a unique realistic shape.
-The shapes depict a three dimensional form of a given subject or a scene on an item such as a platter or bowl, etc. The piece was then hand painted using vivid appropriate colors.
-The piece was then glazed with either a tin or lead glaze, and then fired at a very high temperature.
-The combination of the tin or lead glaze, and increased firing temperature, produced a glass like glaze.
-This unique glazing process brought out the wonderful vivid colors of the piece.
-On the down side, this process also left the piece a bit brittle and prone to chipping.
+Majolica was made by moulding the earthenware into a unique realistic shape.
+The shapes depict a three-dimensional form of a given subject or a scene on an item such as a platter or bowl, etc. The piece was then hand painted using vivid appropriate colours.
+The piece was then glazed with either a tin or lead glaze and then fired at a very high temperature.
+The combination of the tin or lead glaze, and increased firing temperature, producing a glass-like glaze.
+This unique glazing process brought out the wonderful vivid colours of the piece.
+On the downside, this process also left the piece a bit brittle and prone to chipping.

-Majolica is widely collected, and can still be found in today’s antique market place.
-A fascinating majolica piece’s can add just the right touch to almost any room.
-Keep in mind there are many reproduction piece’s out there.
+Majolica is widely collected, and can still be found in today’s antique marketplace.
+Fascinating majolica pieces can add just the right touch to almost any room.
+Keep in mind there are many reproduction pieces out there.
 Many of these replicas are hard to distinguish from the real thing?

-Here are few tips to keep in mind when buying majolica.
+Here are a few tips to keep in mind when buying majolica.
 The antique Majolica Earthenware piece's as a rule are heavy, so always pick the item up, and check for weight.
-Note the color, a good piece of majolica will have vivid colors, and will be well painted.
-Colors will be appropriate for the pieces design.
+Note the colour, a good piece of majolica will have vivid colours and will be well painted.
+Colours will be appropriate for the design of the piece.
 For example, a monkey will be in tones of brown, a leaf green, and so on.
 As I mentioned, many majolica pieces were not marked with a hallmark.
 Many of the companies that produce majolica fakes will add a popular pottery companies hallmarks, hoping to fool a possible customer.

 Things To Consider When Buying Majolica

 It is wise to be careful when buying majolica.
-If the piece is inexpensive, but you are not quit sure if it’s the real thing, but you love it, buy it.
+If the piece is inexpensive, but you are not quite sure if it’s the real thing, but you love it, buy it.
 If you love it and are not sure it’s the real thing, and it has a high price attached to it.
 Consider the dealer.
 Are they reputable?
 Will they let you return it, if you have it appraised, and it turns out to be a fake?
-It is smart to have guarantee up front, and in writing.
-A good antique dealer will as a rule stand behind their merchandise.
+It is smart to have guarantee up front and in writing.
+A good antique dealer will, as a rule, stand behind their merchandise.

-Majolica is still being produced today, and there are wonderful pieces to be had...
-The Majolica of today as a rule may not be as heavy as antique Majolica.
-The artist of today use other clays, as well as earthenware to produce Majolica item's.
+Majolica is still being produced today, and there are wonderful pieces to be had.
+The Majolica of today, as a rule, may not be as heavy as antique Majolica.
+The artist of today uses other clays, as well as earthenware to produce Majolica items.
 The piece's of today give way to good competition in regard to the Antique Majolica of yesterday.
 Love Antiques?
-Visit The Online Encyclopedia Of Antiques - At Old And Sold.You will be pleasantly surprised at the A - Z information listed on Antique's.
+Visit The Online Encyclopedia Of Antiques - At Old And Sold.You will be pleasantly surprised at the A - Z information listed on Antiques.
 Please visit.
 Encyclopedia Of Antiques

 How to tell the real from the reproduction